 In addition to immediate threat defense, firewalls perform important logging and audit functions.
 They keep a record of events, which can be used by administrators to identify patterns and improve rule sets.
 Rules should be updated regularly to keep up with ever-evolving cybersecurity threats.
 Vendors discover new threats and develop patches to cover them as soon as possible.

 In a single home network, a firewall can filter traffic and alert the user to intrusions.
 They are especially useful for always-on connections, like Digital Subscriber Line (DSL) or cable modem, because those connection types use static IP addresses.
 They are often used alongside to antivirus applications.
 Personal firewalls, unlike corporate ones, are usually a single product as opposed to a collection of various products.
 They may be software or a device with firewall firmware embedded.
 Hardware/firmware firewalls are often used for setting restrictions between in-home devices.

 How does a firewall work?

-A network firewall works by establishing a border between the internet and the network it guards.
-It is inserted inline across a network connection and inspects all packets entering the network.
-As it inspects, a rules engine distinguishes between traffic that is benign and traffic that is potentially dangerous.
+A firewall establishes a border between an external network and the network it guards.
+It is inserted inline across a network connection and inspects all packets entering and leaving the guarded network.
+As it inspects, it uses a set of pre-configured rules to distinguish between benign and malicious packets.

 Types of firewalls